-Program mode greatly expands the choices available through the Shooting menu.
+One way to look at Program mode is that it greatly expands the choices available through the Shooting menu.
 You will be able to make choices involving white balance, ISO sensitivity, metering method, autofocus mode, continuous shooting, and others.
-I discuss those options in Chapter 4.
+I won't discuss all of those choices here; if you want to explore that topic, go to the discussion of the Shooting menu in Chapter 4 and check out all of the different selections that are available to you.